Zeph16/CS223/Assignment4/README.md

 - Creates a database and a table so the user isn't required to take any database backend actions
 - Exception handling wherever possible for a better UX
 - Includes 4 projects under one solution, namely:
-		- A Main Menu Project
+	- The Main Menu
 	- MSSQL Storage
 	- With MySQL Storage
 	- With RAM Storage
 	- All Projects can be run separately from their own solution files if needed.